home

 Maintenance and Storage

 Your new launch is designed for either dry or wet storage.
-If you are to leave in the water, try to keep covered or out of direct sunlight.
+If you are to leave it in the water, try to keep it covered or out of direct sunlight.
 It is recommended that for wet storage you paint your vessel with anti-fouling paint after proper sanding and prepping.
 Please ask us if you are unsure as to what this entails.
-Always make sure your barge or launch is pumped out when necessary and is bumpered when docked.
-Please remove your vessel during the icey winter and store dry during this time.
+Always make sure your barge or launch is pumped out when necessary and is docked with appropriate bumpers or stand-offs.
+Remove your vessel from icy winter waters - be sure that all water has been pumped from the hulls before pulling the boat from the water.

 For dry storage, do not leave your vessel on asphalt as the heat in the summer can cause damage.
-Keep out of intense direct sunlight and store upside down, as launches do not make good ice trays or tea cups.
-Always keep your boat out of temperatures above one-hundred and fifty (150) degrees Farrenheit as this is the peak heat tolerance level for your launch before degradation.
+Keep out of intense direct sunlight and prevent water from accumulating inside the boat.
+Upside down storage can be an easy way to keep the water out..
+Always keep your boat at temperatures below 140F.

 The average lifespan of our boats can exceed several decades with proper care and maintenance.
 They are most certainly built to last, so do your best to treat them well and they will treat you well in return.
 Our reputation is based on our products being a good value, both as a new purchase and down the line.
 We make no formal warranty on our products outside of a common sense warranty, but do employ a "happy customer policy", so feel free to discuss with us any issues you may be having with your product.